-As a business owner you want to offer employees and customers the safest possible environment and minimize the risk of contamination.
-Good ventilation, filtration and humidity reduce the spread of pathogens such as COVID-19.
-In this blog you can read more about how viruses spread in the working environment and what you can do to prevent this.
+As a business owner, you want to offer employees and customers the safest possible environment and minimize the risk of contamination.
+Good ventilation, filtration, and humidity reduce the spread of pathogens such as COVID-19.
+In this blog, you can read more about how viruses spread in the working environment and what you can do to prevent this.

 The airborne spreading of viruses

 A virus can spread through the air.
-By coughing and sneezing, a virus exists through your nose, throat or lungs, and passes through the air via small droplets.
+By coughing and sneezing, a virus exists through your nose, throat, or lungs, and passes through the air via small droplets.
 People can inhale these droplets and become infected.

 Yale researchers have indicated an important reason why people become ill more often when exposed to viruses in the air: low humidity.
-In addition to protocols such as hygiene measure, and in the case of COVID-19, social distancing, it is crucial to create the right level of indoor humidity in the battle against the spreading of viruses.
+In addition to protocols such as hygiene measures, and in the case of COVID-19, social distancing, it is crucial to create the right level of indoor humidity in the battle against the spreading of viruses.